 Betsy Dorn - Director

-Betsy is a consultant with Circular Matters LLC, which provides consulting services to business, trade associations, and government clients in developing circular economy and sustainable materials management solutions.
-She is an avid runner and nature lover.
+Betsy is a consultant with Circular Matters LLC, which serves business, industry, and government clients nationwide in developing circular economy and sustainable materials management solutions for packaging and special waste materials.

-Betsy has a bachelors in Biology/Biological Sciences, from the University of North Carolina at Chapel Hill.
+Betsy has a bachelor’s degree in Biology and a Master of Science in Public Health – both from the University of North Carolina at Chapel Hill.